google/deepvariant/docs/deeptrio-pacbio-case-study.md

   | bcftools view - | bgzip -c > output/HG002_trio_merged.vcf.gz
 ```

-After completion of GLNexus command we should have a new merged VCF file in the
+After completion of GLnexus command we should have a new merged VCF file in the
 output directory.

 ```